rclone/rclone/MANUAL.md

 This can be used if the remote is being synced with another tool also (eg the Google Drive client).

+### --order-by string ###

+The `--order-by` flag controls the order in which files in the backlog are processed in `rclone sync`, `rclone copy` and `rclone move`.

+The order by string is constructed like this.
+The first part describes what aspect is being measured:

+- `size` - order by the size of the files
+- `name` - order by the full path of the files
+- `modtime` - order by the modification date of the files

+This can have a modifier appended with a comma:

+- `ascending` or `asc` - order so that the smallest (or oldest) is processed first
+- `descending` or `desc` - order so that the largest (or newest) is processed first

+If no modifier is supplied then the order is `ascending`.

+For example

+- `--order-by size,desc` - send the largest files first
+- `--order-by modtime,ascending` - send the oldest files first
+- `--order-by name` - send the files with alphabetically by path first

+If the `--order-by` flag is not supplied or it is supplied with an empty string then the default ordering will be used which is as scanned.
+With `--checkers 1` this is mostly alphabetical, however with the default `--checkers 8` it is somewhat random.

+#### Limitations

+The `--order-by` flag does not do a separate pass over the data.
+This means that it may transfer some files out of the order specified if

+- there are no files in the backlog or the source has not been fully scanned yet
+- there are more than [--max-backlog](#max-backlog-n) files in the backlog

+Rclone will do its best to transfer the best file it has so in practice this should not cause a problem.
+Think of `--order-by` as being more of a best efforts flag rather than a perfect ordering.

+### --password-command SpaceSepList ###

+This flag supplies a program which should supply the config password when run.
+This is an alternative to rclone prompting for the password or setting the `RCLONE_CONFIG_PASS` variable.

+The argument to this should be a command with a space separated list of arguments.
+If one of the arguments has a space in then enclose it in `"`, if you want a literal `"` in an argument then enclose the argument in `"` and double the `"`.
+See [CSV encoding](https://godoc.org/encoding/csv) for more info.

+Eg

+    --password-command echo hello
+    --password-command echo "hello with space"
+    --password-command echo "hello with ""quotes"" and space"

+See the [Configuration Encryption](#configuration-encryption) for more info.

 ### -P, --progress ###

 This flag makes rclone update the stats in a static block in the